anyone2/IndigoPlugin-Voice-Monkey/README.md

 1. Enable the Voice Monkey Skill
 2. Sign-in to the Voice Monkey website (to obtain your API Tokens used by the Plugin)
-3. Create your first Monkey and routine
-4. Trigger your Monkey

-By following these steps, you will be able to generate a URL, confirm that it is working, and use it to trigger your monkeys from either your web browser or from services such as IFTTT or this plugin.

 ## Indigo Plugin Installlation Instructions